hseera/aws-observability-workshop/cloudwatch/synthetic workshop/canary-alarms/README.md

 5. Next you need to define the notification channel for the alarm.
 In this example we will create a new SNS topic.
 6. Click save to save the canary.
-7. From the the AWS CloudWatch console, select Alarms and choose "All Alarms" option.
+7. From the the AWS CloudWatch console, select Alarms and choose **"All Alarms"** option.
 This will show all existing alarms.

   ![image](https://user-images.githubusercontent.com/59352356/214963378-da615046-1271-4ccc-9a83-72cbd55cdea0.png)

-8. Select the alarm you just created, and click on Action -> Edit
+8. Select the alarm you just created, and click on Actions -> Edit

   ![image](https://user-images.githubusercontent.com/59352356/214963565-5cfc9797-29eb-4417-a3c8-af8bb2da930e.png)